material-components/material-components-web/packages/mdc-dialog/README.md

 `setAutoStackButtons(autoStack: boolean) => void` | Sets whether stacked/unstacked action button layout is automatically handled during layout logic.
-`handleInteraction(event: Event)` | Handles `click` and `keydown` events on or within the dialog's root element `handleDocumentKeydown(event: Event)` | Handles `keydown` events on or within the document while the dialog is open
+`handleInteraction(event: Event)` | Handles `click` and `keydown` events on or within the dialog's root element `handleDocumentKeydown(event: Event)` | Handles `keydown` events on or within the document while the dialog is open `handleOverScroll(event: Event)` | Handles `touchmove` event on or within the dialog's root element to prevent overscrolling on touch devices

 #### Event Handlers